Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Here’s what you’ll get from the S65S.

-Please note that the soft roller attachment isn’t included in the standard or deluxe variants but only in the premium variants.
+Please note that the soft roller attachment is included only in the premium variants, not the standard or deluxe variants.

 Simplicity sent me the soft roller to test for this review.